noaione/yuusha-shoukan-ln/sources/v10/chapter4.md

 [The small wishes in the hearts of people all over the world, the definite hope for the future...
 With the power of _Hekatonkheires_, I weaved all of those thoughts into my own body.
-To defeat the Great Evil God of Despair, to protect the people I care about…...
+To defeat the Great Evil God of Despair, to protect the people I care about...
 I weaved the whole world together.]

 [...]